wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

 * For a pod
 * For a node name or a container

 There are two ways to enable traffic mirroring: using dynamic filters as namespace labels or pod annotations, or controlling it through the `config.agent.mirror.filters` block in the `values.yaml` file.
-You can also combine these approaches, where the lower configuration will take precedence.
+You can also combine these approaches.
+[More details](selecting-packets.md)

 #### For a namespace using a label